Peter Salmon and Eveline Lubbers / Undercover Research Group,

 We now know that all of these things have been done regularly by undercover officers.

 If you find someone whose story ticks a number of these boxes, it does not necessarily mean you are dealing with an undercover officer.
-It merely means that your suspicions warrant further digging and investigating.
-These questions are a starting point, not an end in themselves to proof a case.
+It merely means that your suspicions warrant further digging and investigations.
+These questions are a starting point, not a way to prove a case.

-We strongly discourage people from spreading rumours based on suspicions alone, and recommend following up with research and proceeding with that as quickly as possible.
-Gossiping without confirmation can do much harm and destroy groups from within, regardless of the actual infiltration.
+We strongly discourage people from spreading rumours based on suspicions alone, and we recommend following up suspicions with serious research as quickly as possible.
+Gossiping without confirmation does much harm and can destroy groups from within, regardless of whether or not there is any actual infiltration.

 We also note that there are many good reasons for people to fall into the same categories without being an undercover, our framework is not fail-safe.
 For example, there are pretty valid reasons for not having contact with your family, or for people to disappear.
-Suffering from burn out is too common a reason for activists to withdraw, for instance (which should not happen in the first place – but that is another story.
-For support contact Counselling for Social Change).
+Suffering from burn-out is also a common a reason for activists to withdraw (if you or someone you know is affected by burn-out contact Counselling for Social Change for support—see below).

 N.B.
-If you post these questions anywhere, please leave the caveats in place.
+If you are reposting or distributing these questions, please leave the caveats in place.

 The nature of this work means all our experience and research is about historical undercovers, all prior to 2011 and all about those who have been extracted from their role.
 As this tradecraft is exposed, the police will have to change tactics to some degree.